 - 1. This process must be initiated within five (5) calendar days from the date of receipt of the involved faculty member's final decision.
 The student must inform the relevant department chair, or designee, in writing, of the intent to appeal.
-If the student does not initiate the Academic Appeal Process within five (5) calendar days from the date of the receipt of the faculty member's final decision, the decision and sanction will stand and the matter concluded. - 2.
+If the student does not initiate the Academic Appeal Process within five (5) calendar days from the date of the receipt of the faculty member's final decision, the decision and sanction will stand and the matter will be concluded. - 2.
 The student must submit a written appeal to the faculty member's department chair, or designee, within 10 calendar days from the date of receipt of the faculty member's final decision.
 This appeal must include the following items: student's name; student's email address; relevant faculty member and class; date of occurrence of alleged violation; student's response.

-A lack of understanding of the University's policies or the Student Handbook is not an acceptable excuse for inappropriate behavior.
+A lack of understanding of the University's Honor Code policies or the Student Handbook https://wheeling.edu/wp-content/uploads/2020/06/handbook18-19.pdf is not an acceptable excuse for inappropriate behavior. - 3.

-- 3. The Department Chair, or designee, will discuss the issue with the faculty member and then the student within 5 working days from the receipt of the student's appeal. - 4.
 The Department Chair or designee, will provide the student and the faculty member with a written decision within 5 working days after the discussion with the student.
-The Department Chair's or designee's decision is final and the matter concluded.
+The Department Chair's or designee's decision is final but can be appealed further to the Vice President for Academic Affairs and Chief Academic Officer.
+The decision of the Academic Vice President will be final and the matter concluded.